Shoichiro Toyoda

 Shoichiro Toyoda (豊田 章一郞, Toyoda Shōichirō) was a Japanese business executive who served as chairman of Toyota Motor Corporation from 1992 to 1999, as well as chairman of the influential Japan Business Federation (日本経済団体連合会, Nippon Keidanren) from 1994 to 1998.
 Under Toyoda's leadership, Toyota started manufacturing vehicles overseas and undertook the development of the Lexus brand.
 He was the grandson of the Toyoda Automatic Loom Works founder Sakichi Toyoda and the son of the Toyota Motor founder Kiichiro Toyoda.

 Early life and education

 Shoichiro Toyoda was born in Nagoya on February 27, 1925.
-The eldest son and second of four children, his parents were Kiichiro Toyoda, the founder of Toyota Motor, and Hatako Toyoda.
+The eldest son and second of four children, his parents were Kiichiro Toyoda, the founder of Toyota Motor, and Hatako Iida, daughter of Shinshichi Iida, the founder of the Takashimaya department stores corporation.
 He was the grandson of Sakichi Toyoda, the founder of the Toyoda Automatic Loom Works.

 Toyoda graduated from Nagoya University with a degree in engineering in 1947.
 He avoided being drafted during World War II, because the field of engineering was considered vital to the war effort.
 After graduating, he worked at a fishcake-processing plant in Hokkaido, and at a house construction firm.

 In 1955, Toyoda received a PhD in engineering from Tohoku University, after completing his doctoral dissertation on fuel injection.